-Wonderful for families and friends, this wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
+Wonderful for families, friends for outdoor recreation.
+Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
+This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
-While at the park be sure to visit the Watch Tower Lodge that houses the John Hauberg Indian Museum.
+While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.

-Bobber’s is an open, outdoor, deck bar and picnic area, along the banks of the Pecatonica River.
-A relaxing stop for travelers by road or river.
-Bobber's is a converted 95 year old lumberyard.
-Bring your own pole and boat, or just sit and relax with a cold drink and watch the river flow by.
-Open: May thru October: Sunday: Noon - 10 pm; Thursday thru Saturday: 11 am - 1 am.
+Bobber’s is an open-deck, outdoor bar along the banks of the Pecatonica River.
+It is a relaxing stop for travelers by road or river.
+Bring your own pole or just sit and relax with a cold drink as you watch the river flow by.
+Weekly entertainment on the Pontoon Boat stage; never a cover charge.
+Open: May thru October: Sunday: 11 am - 10 pm; Thursday thru Saturday: 11 am - 1 am.

 Located 1.7 miles west of Illinois Route 148 on Grassy Road just south of the Crab Orchard Wildlife Refuge.
 Waterfowl hunting on 960 acres.
 Guides available.
 One of the top three harvest clubs in the southern Illinois quota zone.

-The Busse Woods Trail system is located within Ned Brown Forest Preserve, a 3,700-acre property in the western suburbs of Chicago.
+The Busse Woods Trail system is located within Ned Brown Forest Preserve, a 3,700-acre property in the western suburbs.
 There are 11.2 miles of paved trails for cyclists, equestrians and pedestrians.
 The main loop is nearly 8 miles, circling some lakes and meadows, while a couple of much shorter side loops will take you to the north and south end of the forest preserve.
 The Busse Woods Trail connects with the Schaumburg Bikeway on the west, and on the north, Busse Woods links to the Rolling Meadows Bikeway system.
 Some key features of the forest preserve include fishing, boat rentals and a small herd of captive resident elk.
 The trails are open from sunrise to sunset.

-Nationally renowned for its ancient cypress-tupelo swamp, this natural area contains 100 threatened or endangered plant and animal species, and 11 state champion trees.
-Visitors enjoy birding, hunting, wildlife watching, and hiking.
+Renowned for its ancient cypress-tupelo swamp, this natural area has been named one of America's 10 Most Beautiful Hidden Gems by Budget Travel.
+This sprawling area contains 100 threatened or endangered plant and animal species, and 11 state champion trees that have stood for centuries.
+Visitors enjoy birding, hunting, wildlife watching, canoeing and hiking.
 Bikers can access the Cache River via the Tunnel Hill State Trail.

 The Wetlands Center provides a one-stop shop for information about the Cache River Wetlands and its recreational and educational opportunities.
 The center has an extensive natural and cultural history exhibit, wildlife viewing, trails and a video.